wintercounter/mhy/docs/built-ins/boot.md

 mhy boot -o xproject/path/src
 ```

+> Your `package.json` will be extended with the necessary changes you might need to run the template.
+If it doesn't exists, it'll be created for you.

 ## Available Templates

 ### React Minimal

-A minimal code to Render a single react component.
+A minimal code to render a single React component.

 ```sh
 mhy boot react minimal